StarRocks/starrocks/table_design/Data_model.md

 After a table is created, you can use various data ingestion methods to load data into StarRocks.
 For information about the data ingestion methods that are supported by StarRocks, see [Data import](/loading/Loading_intro.md).

-> Note:

-- > When you load data into a table that uses the Unique Key model, you can only update all columns of the table.
+> - When you load data into a table that uses the Unique Key model, you can only update all columns of the table.
 For example, when you update the preceding `orders` table, you must update all its columns, which are `create_time`, `order_id`, `order_state`, and `total_price`.

-- > When you query data from a table that uses the Unique Key model, StarRocks needs to aggregate records of multiple data versions.
+> - When you query data from a table that uses the Unique Key model, StarRocks needs to aggregate records of multiple data versions.
 In this situation, a large number of data versions decreases query performance.
 Therefore, we recommend that you specify a proper frequency at which data is loaded into the table to meet meet your requirements for real-time data analytics while preventing a large number of data versions.
 If you require minute-level data, you can specify a loading frequency of 1 minute instead of a loading frequency of 1 second.

 ## Primary Key model